shanejones/goddard/README.md

 Robert Goddard was an American physicist who sent the first liquid-fueled rocket aloft in Auburn, Massachusetts, on March 16, 1926.
 He had two U.S. patents for using a liquid-fueled rocket and also for a two- or three-stage rocket using solid fuel, according to NASA.

 In case you haven't guessed, the strategies have space-themed names 🚀

+Do not merge this PR, it is a GH repo permissions test only!